Who we are

 In 1997, four individuals with big dreams (Deborah de Bakker, Rosalind Maki, Charles Wilkins and Jim Foulds) founded the Northwestern Ontario Writers Workshop (NOWW).
 Today, NOWW has grown into the largest literary organization in Northwestern Ontario, boasting a strong track record of service to writers and the community.
 Our mission is to encourage and promote the development of the writers and literature of Northwestern Ontario.

-From its inception, NOWW has supported writers through a range of programs and activities, which include writing workshops, readings, a manuscript critiquing service, an annual writing contest, literary awards party, newsletters, a literary magazine, mentorship, networking opportunities and social events.
+From its inception, NOWW has supported writers through a range of programs and activities, which include writing workshops, readings, periodic critiquing services, an annual writing contest, literary awards party, newsletters, a literary magazine, mentorship, networking opportunities and social events.
 These activities offer writers the opportunity to develop their artistic skills, receive professional feedback, network with each other, present their work to the public through both oral and print media, and have their writing recognized and appreciated.
 NOWW members include both published and developing writers; writers of fiction and non-fiction; writers for adults and children.